This keto graham cracker crust recipe is so sweet and beautifully cinnamon-y!

 Here are some questions you may have:

 - Try different kinds of crusts.
 This graham cracker crust is an almond flour pie crust.
-I think the light nutty taste is wonderful, but if you have allergies or you’re just not a nut person, there are recipes for different flours! like this coconut flour pie crust — you’ll have to follow a coconut flour specific recipe rather than just swapping ingredients.
+I think the light nutty taste is wonderful, but if you have allergies or you’re just not a nut person, there are recipes for different flours! like coconut flour pie crust — you’ll have to follow a coconut flour specific recipe rather than just swapping ingredients.

 - Turn this into a no-bake low carb cheesecake crust by simply skipping the last step!